-EDWARD NEGRON (2006): He has provided years of dedicated service to Chicago's LGBT, Latino/a, and recovering communities, promoting social welfare, justice, and LBGT health while speaking publicly about his life as a former addict, gang member, and drug dealer.
+EDWARD NEGRON (2006): He has provided years of dedicated service to Chicago's LGBT, Latino/a, and recovering communities, promoting social welfare, justice, and LGBT health while speaking publicly about his life as a former addict, gang member, and drug dealer.
+He works as the housing assistance coordinator for the AIDS Foundation of Chicago.